 Further information on our training programmes is available in the ATC Training Handbook.

-Your S2 training will review and solidify what you’ve learnt during your S1 training, so you should use the waiting time to practise your skills.
+Your S2 training will review and solidify what you’ve learnt during your S1 training, so you should use the waiting time to practice your skills.

 Where will my training take place?